Quick answer

 2,029 people is a large sample.
 Most nutrition studies run on 20–50 participants.
 Getting 2,029 people with detailed data across 14 months is genuinely significant, regardless of methodology.

 The BMI drop was sustained.
-A drop from 27.2 to 24.3 over 14 months isn't water weight — it represents real, maintained fat loss over more than a year.
+A drop from 27.2 to 24.3 over 14 months isn't water weight.
+It represents real, maintained fat loss over more than a year.

 The triglyceride and HDL numbers are remarkable.
 An HDL of 68 and triglycerides of 68 is an almost ideal cardiovascular lipid profile by most clinical standards.